raphlcx/blog/content/posts/for-developer-getting-started-on-ga4-and-gtm.md

   1. Create a web data stream for the property.
 Name it as "example-www".
 The measurement ID i.e. "G-XXX" is the GA4 tag ID.
 Note this down because we'll use it later.

-  1. Define the internal traffic for this data stream.
-This step is for identifying analytics data sent from local development.

-      1. Select the data stream.
-      1. Choose to configure the tag settings.
-      1. Choose to define internal traffic.
-      1. Create a new internal traffic rule, name it as "Local development".
-      1. On the internal traffic rule, add an IP address condition for CIDR matching `127.0.0.0/8`.

-  1. Define data filter to exclude development and internal traffic on the property.

-      1. Visit the data filters page.
-      1. Create a data filter of type "Developer traffic", name it as "Developer traffic" as well.
-Set filter operation to "Exclude" and select "Active" under filter state.
-      1. Create a data filter of type "Internal traffic", name it as "Internal traffic" as well.
-Set filter operation to "Exclude" and select "Active" under filter state.

   1. You are done setting up GA4!

 ## Steps (GTM)